 Watteau’s Rendez-vous de chasse illustrates a common activity among hunters, especially aristocrats who stopped about midday for a luncheon.
-The pause was called a tryst (a meeting at predetermined location), where their wives or mistresses met the hunters.
+The pause was called a tryst (a meeting at a predetermined location), where their wives or mistresses met the hunters.
 Dining was relatively informal, though it was served by staff.
-Watteau strictly observes the French usage of pique-nique, meaning to share dining costs and foods indoors.
+Watteau strictly observes the French usage of pique-nique, meaning to share dining costs and food indoors.

 What is served is unimportant to Watteau.
 It’s the socializing that matters.
 A century later, Jean-Anthelme Brillat-Savarin, a passionate hunter, described a traditional halte de chasse or midday tryst for luncheon as a most festive meal.
 He wrote that it is an émanation du ciel (emanation of heaven) that gives the meal une vivacité inconnue dans les enclos (closed rooms), however well-decorated.